rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 _A scene exported via blender with animated camera motion, [watch the demo on youtube][rafx-youtube-video]!_

-Rafx is a multi-backend renderer that optionally integrates with the [distill][rafx-distill] asset pipeline.
+[Rafx][rafx] is a multi-backend renderer that optionally integrates with the [distill][rafx-distill] asset pipeline.

 This month, the asset pipeline received almost all the attention.
 A custom